Spanish flu: Devastated communities

-Even in areas where mortality was low, so many adults were incapacitated that much of everyday life was hampered.
+Even in areas where mortality was low, so many adults were incapacitated that daily life was hampered.
 Some communities closed all stores or required customers to leave orders outside.
 There were reports that healthcare workers could not tend the sick nor the gravediggers bury the dead because they too were ill.
 Mass graves were dug by steam shovel and bodies buried without coffins in many places.

-Bristol Bay, a region of Alaska populated by indigenous people, suffered a death rate of 40 percent of the total population, with some villages entirely disappearing.

-Nenana, Alaska, managed to avoid the extent of the pandemic between 1918 and 1919, but the flu at last reached the town in spring 1920.
+Bristol Bay, a region of Alaska populated by Indigenous people, suffered a death rate of 40 percent, with some villages entirely disappearing.
+Nenana, Alaska, avoided the extent of the pandemic between 1918 and 1919, but the flu at last reached the town in spring 1920.
 Reports suggested that during the first two weeks of May, the majority of the town's population became infected; 10% of the population were estimated to have died, most of whom were Alaska Natives.